 Construction Progress Report

 We've run into construction issues with our bear habitat which has delayed progress.
-If there are no other development issues, we hope to have these open later this year.
+If there are no other development issues, we hope to have these open in spring 2018.
 At this time, we do not have exact opening dates.

 Andean Bear Exhibit